cbcrg/tcoffee/docs/tcoffee_manual.rst

 Changing the case of specific residues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you want to change the case of a specific residue, you can use the flag: +edit_residue <sequence> <residue #> <lower|upper|symbol>.
-If you have more than one residue to modify, wrtie all the coordinates in a file (one coordinate per line) as spans are not yet supported; then give the file to T-Coffee
+If you have more than one residue to modify, write all the coordinates in a text file (one coordinate per line) as spans are not yet supported; then give the file to T-Coffee

 ::